silverstripe/silverstripe-admin/client/src/components/Tip/README.md

 - `content`: The text to render in the popover.
 Should be plaintext - HTML will not be parsed.
 - `icon`: An icon from the icon font to use.
 See the Icon reference in the Pattern Library UI.
 Defaults to `lamp`.
 - `importance`: Should be specified as `'normal'` or `'high'` (defaults to `'normal'`).
 Designates the colour used for the icon, and the accessible label of the toggle.
+Allowed values are defined in the exported `TIP_IMPORTANCE_LEVELS` constant in `Tip.js`.

 It also requires the following configuration:

 - `fieldTitle`: A title for the field it relates to, which will be read aloud for screenreaders.